peaBerberian/wasp-hls/README.md

 - [x] Choose variant based on throughtput-based estimates
 - [x] Allow application to list and select its own variant (quality) and know the current one
+- [x] Automatically filter out codecs not supported by the current environment.
+- [ ] Fast-switching (Push on top of already-loaded imminent segments if they prove to be of higher quality, don't if they are of lower quality).
+      _Priority: high_
 - [ ] Also choose variant based on buffer-based estimates.
       _Priority: average_
 - [ ] Logic to detect sudden large fall in bandwidth before the end of a current